↑ parent activity group ·

 Operates a post home with a lounge, annex, and main hall for special events, including karaoke, lottery, game nights, holiday events, Queen of Hearts drawing, food service, dinners with live bands, large-screen football, and two golf clubs, serving as a gathering place for members and the community.

-• Veteran and Family Support Coordination 1 activity
+• Veteran Emergency and Financial Relief 1 activity

 • Providing support services for military members, veterans, and their families